Card

 Avoid images with contrasting elements, as it has a negative impact on the reading experience.

-Cards can have vertical or horizontal layouts, which will determine how the main sections (card content components) are positioned against each other.
+Cards can have vertical or horizontal compositions, which will determine how the main sections (card content components) are positioned against each other.

 Responsive behaviour